WHAT DOES AN ENGINEERING AND MAINTENANCE MANAGER DO?

 - Root Cause Analysis: Perform and Direct Root Cause Analysis for equipment/systems failures.

-- Budget Management: Manages the maintenance budget by tracking expenditures, labor costs, and capital projects to ensure compliance with mill and department budgets.
+- Budget Management: Manage the maintenance budget by tracking expenditures, labor costs, and capital projects to ensure compliance with mill and department budgets.

-- Vendor Relationship Management: Manages vendor relationships to ensure project goals are met.
+- Vendor Relationship Management: Manage vendor relationships to ensure project goals are met.

-- Contractor Management: Manages contractor relationships to ensure safe, timely, and cost-effective repairs are completed.
+- Contractor Management: Manage contractor relationships to ensure safe, timely, and cost-effective repairs are completed.

 2. Engineering and Maintenance Manager Roles